wso2/docs-choreo-dev/en/docs/developer-portal/manage-application.md

 3. Enter the application name and select the usage policy.
 You can optionally also add the application description.
 Click **Create**.
 4. You are redirected to the application overview page.
 You can view the throttling tier, the token type, workflow status, and the application owner of the API.

-## Generate Keys
+## Generate keys

 Choreo provides an OAuth 2.0 bearer token-based authentication for API access.
 An API access token/key is a string that is used to authenticate the API access and is passed as an HTTP header of an API request.

 Once you create an application in Choreo, you can generate the credentials for the application.
 You will receive a consumer key and consumer secret when you generate credentials.
 The consumer key becomes the application's unique identifier, similar to a user's username, and is used to authenticate the application or user.
 You can use the consumer key and consumer secret to generate an API access token by invoking the token endpoint.
 You can also revoke the access token by invoking the revoke endpoint.
 For testing purposes, you can generate a test token via the UI.
 However, we strongly recommend not to use the test token in your production environment.

-This section will walk you through the steps to generating an API access token in Choreo.
+This section will walk you through the steps to generate an API access token in Choreo.

 Let's get started!

-### Access Token for Production
+### Access token for production

 Depending on your use case, you can generate an access token using one of the two grant types available in Choreo: Client Credentials and Token Exchange.